 Sterigenics segment income was \$126.1 million for the six months ended June 30, 2020, an increase of \$8.6 million, or 7.3%, as compared to the same prior year period.
-The 2.0% increase in segment margin was a result of favorable pricing and organic volume growth referenced above.
+The 2.0% increase in segment margin was a result of favorable pricing referenced above.

 Nordion segment income was \$40.4 million for the six months ended June 30, 2020, an increase of \$3.3 million, or 8.9%, as compared to the same prior year period.
-The 6.3% increase in segment margin was a result of favorable pricing and mix referenced above, partially offset by the delays in delivery of medical-use Co-60 as a result of COVID-19 disruptions.
+The increase in segment income was primarily due to an increase in sales related to industrial-use Co-60 referenced above, coupled with a decrease in costs of medical use Co-60 attributed to COVID-19 disruptions of \$3.4 million and favorable mix of Co-60 suppliers of \$1.7 million.
+This was partially offset by the impact from the decline in medical-use Co-60 sales referenced above.

-Nelson Labs segment income was \$39.8 million for the six months ended June 30, 2020, an increase of \$4.3 million, or 12.3%, as compared to the same prior year period.
-The increase in the current year was primarily due to higher net revenues referenced above.
-The 2.2% increase in segment margin was driven by favorable operating leverage.
+Nelson Labs segment income was \$39.8 million for the six months ended June 30, 2020, an increase of \$4.3 million, or 12.3%, as compared to the same prior year period, primarily due to the increase in sales relating to personal protective equipment referenced above.